miladmodaresi/timeline/README.md

 #### Adding the ability to participate in timeline

-Add the `Sacred96\Timeline\Traits\Eventable` trait to any Model you want to participate in Timeline history.
+Add the `Taam\Timeline\Traits\Eventable` trait to any Model you want to participate in Timeline history.

 #### Indicate that the model is the initiator of the timeline

-Add the trait `Sacred96\Timeline\Traits\TimelineInitiator` to indicate that this model is the initiator of the timeline.
+Add the trait `Taam\Timeline\Traits\TimelineInitiator` to indicate that this model is the initiator of the timeline.

 This can be useful if you want to highlight different sides of the timeline.
 Let's say you have an invoice that started the timeline.
 Here he is the initiator.
 The rest of the actors, such as the invoiced company, will simply be a participant in the timeline.